Thames Barrier: 2012 debate on changing climatic conditions

 In a January 2013 letter to The Times, a former member of the Thames Barrier Project Management Team, Dr Richard Bloore, stated that it was not designed with increased storminess and sea level rises in mind, and called for a new barrier to be looked into immediately.

 The Environment Agency responded that it did not plan to replace the Thames Barrier before 2070, as it was designed with an allowance for sea level rise of 8 mm per year, which has not happened in the intervening years.
 At the time, the barrier was around halfway through its designed lifespan.
 The standard of protection it provides will gradually decline over time after 2030, from a 1-in-1000-year event.
 The Environment Agency was examining the Thames Barrier for its potential design life under climate change, with early indications being that subject to appropriate modification, the Thames Barrier would be capable of providing continued protection to London against rising sea levels.

 2023 review - decision by 2040

 A UK Environment Agency review in 2023 said that new climate models showed heightened risk of flooding, implying a need for raised defences upstream of the Thames Barrier by 2050, but that the Thames Barrier was expected to continue to operate until 2070.

 A decision on the best option for adapting to sea level rise to 2100 will be taken by 2040.

-As of 2024 concerns exist that climate change is occurring faster than previously expected.